google-deepmind/materials_discovery/DATASET.md

 * **Decomposition Energy Per Atom MP OQMD:** distance to convex hull of all entries from Materials Project + Open Quantum Materials Database (including recalculations)

 Additional measurements (e.g. air stability) could be made available across the dataset for any high-throughput searches.
-Please get in touch.
+Please get in touch if this is of interest to you.

 ## Structures

 Each of the associated rows of the CSV provided above is associated with a crystal structure.
 We provide compressed directories of associated CIFs, a standard file format within the materials science community.
 Note, three versions of the compressed directories exist, where file names allow for lookup by unique identifier, reduced formula, or by composition.

-## r^2SCAN
+## r²SCAN

-Validation of the associated structures was completed using r^2SCAN. ```stable_materials_r2scan.csv``` provides all r^2SCAN calculations performed on stable materials.
+Validation of the associated structures was completed using r²SCAN. ```stable_materials_r2scan.csv``` provides all r²SCAN calculations performed on stable materials.
 Note, stability metrics change with the choice functional (as discussed in the associated paper), so not all released materials remain stable according to this metric.

 ## Caveats